scalahub/DSL/README.md

 `find #Users:userName`
 `find #Users:userName where {@firstName ~ 'A*'}`

-For more information and syntax of DQL, see the documentation at this link: https://github.com/CxSci/acc/blob/master/DQL/docs/dsl.pdf
+For more information and syntax of DQL, see the documentation at this [link](http://github.com/scalahub/DQL/blob/master/docs/dsl.pdf "link").

-Note: DQL stores imported data in `~/.dql` folder.

-# DQL Compiler Details

-TheDQL compiler is written in Scala using ANTLR3 and works as follows:

-1. First it converts DQL to an intermediate representation called XDSL (the X stands for XML)
-2. XDSL is validated against the initial domain specific configuration.
-3. XDSL is converted to Datalog to be used by a Datalog engine.

 # Projects related to DQL